'Great thing' as adaptive event sends skiers down slopes

 Brooklyn Dane gripped the side of a walker adapted for skiing, turned down onto the gentle slope, and let the laws of physics do the rest.

-“I like it all,” Dane, 8, of Waverly, Iowa, said of skiing the “bunny” hill today at Sundown Mountain Resort.
+“I like it all,” Brooklyn, 8, of Waverly, Iowa, said of skiing the “bunny” hill Sunday at Sundown Mountain Resort.
 “It’s really fun because you can go fast.”

-Dane has spina bifida and was among the more than a dozen skiers with disabilities who participated in an adaptive skiing event held today at Sundown.
+Brooklyn has spina bifida and was among the more than a dozen skiers with disabilities who participated in the adaptive skiing event.

 The event was organized by Clark & Associates Prosthetics and Orthotics.

-“It’s awesome,” Dane’s mom, Jessica Dane, said of the event.
+“It’s awesome,” Brooklyn’s mom, Jessica Dane, said.
 “It can be hard to find places close that offer adaptive skiing.”

 Dean Sturch, a partner and orthotic manager for Clark, said the combination of eager skiers, helpful instructors and specialized equipment opens the sport up to everyone.